swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 ### Import CSS Files (`postcss-import`, `postcss-url`)

-With `@import`, you can import your css files to create a single CSS output file.
+With `@import`, you can import your CSS files to create a single CSS output file.
-All relative links are rebased when imported.
+All relative links are updated when they are imported.

 ```css
 /* Before */